BradKennedy-PhD/bradkennedy-phd.github.io/studies/study3gender/index.md

 ---
 layout: page
-title: Pilot Study
+title: Study 3 - Gender
 hide_hero: true
 hide_footer: true
 show_sidebar: false
 menubar: main_menu
 ---

-# Pilot Study
+# Study 3 - Gender

----
+***

 ## Description

-This online study examined the social opinions of various job roles and working sectors.
+An online study conducted with Qualtrics survey software.
+The aim is to investigate the impact of an agent’s gender on people’s interpretation of their actions and the consequences.

 ## Open Science Framework

-Materials, data, and analysis scripts are available on the [Open Science Framework](https://osf.io/w279r/) (OSF).
+Materials, data, and analysis scripts are available on the [Open Science Framework](https://osf.io/jes79/) (OSF).

 <html>
     <div>